 Early in 1907 over 5,500 Japanese arrived in Vancouver and more were expected.
 William W. Perrin, bishop of British Columbia (Vancouver Island), wanted “to bring them to a knowledge of the true God.”
 Other Anglican clergy opposed an influx of people who allegedly “stole” jobs.
 Among speakers at the Asiatic Exclusion League rally that preceded the September 1907 riot was Rev. G.H.
 Wilson, the pastor of St. Michael’s Anglican Church in Mount Pleasant, a respectable working class district.
 He hoped for a peaceful solution to the problem, but was committed to Asian exclusion.
-A few months later, in a featured speech at a League meeting in Mount Peasant, Wilson declared that God intended the “Anglo-Saxon race…to head the march of civilization,” and concluded by warning, “Let the Asiatics in and they will soon outnumber us and drag us down.”
+A few months later, in a featured speech at a League meeting in Mount Pleasant, Wilson declared that God intended the “Anglo-Saxon race…to head the march of civilization,” and concluded by warning, “Let the Asiatics in and they will soon outnumber us and drag us down.”
 Wilson was not the only Anglican cleric to associate himself with the Asiatic Exclusion League.
 Rev. St. George Buffam of Holy Trinity parish in the adjacent Fairview neighbourhood told a League meeting that, “instead of trying to Christianize the heathen in foreign lands that money should be spent upon the white men we have at home.”

 Upset by the riot’s bad effect on the Japanese Mission, Bishop John Dart of New Westminster blamed it on “a small but noisy band of extreme Socialists and Anarchists” and American agitators.
 He claimed “the trouble” was “racial,” not cheap labour, and called for a constitutional solution, limits on Asian immigration.
 Initially, The Canadian Churchman said the riot was regrettable, called the “cheap labour” argument fallacious, and asserted that the main offence of the Asians was “being Oriental.”
 A few weeks later, however, it proclaimed, “if the Oriental invasion is a menace to Canada it ought to have been taken in hand before violence was necessary.”
 Not all Anglicans would halt Asian immigration.
 Rev. Norman Tucker, the retired General Secretary of the General Board of Missions and former rector of Vancouver’s Christ Church Cathedral, cautioned that China and Japan’s growing armies and navies might not allow Canadians to “shut out the Mongolians.”

 The Canadian government, greatly embarrassed by the riot, arranged compensation for property losses and negotiated a Gentlemen’s Agreement to limit emigration from Japan.
 That slowed Japanese immigration, but resulted in a shift from predominantly male immigration to mainly female immigration.
 Then, depression beginning in 1912 and the outbreak of war in 1914 slowed immigration and temporarily put the “Oriental Question” on the back burner.
 Nevertheless, “race prejudice” had not disappeared.
 Rev. F.W.
-Cassillis Kennedy, blamed it, not “hard times” for the failure of British Columbia Anglicans to fund the local mission to the Japanese.
+Cassillis Kennedy, who had served in Japan and was in charge of Missions to the Japanese, blamed it, not “hard times” for the failure of British Columbia Anglicans to fund the local mission to the Japanese.
 By 1917, some British Columbians complained that Asians were exploiting the absence of white men overseas to take up new economic ventures.
 Responding to fears of a “great conflict between the teaching of Christ and the teaching of Buddha,” in May 1917 the Provincial Synod formed a Board of Missions to study ways of extending work among the “Orientals.”
 That fall, at a mass meeting and supper for laymen in association with the Anglican Church missionary movement, Canon Sidney Gould, general secretary of the missionary society, emphasized work overseas, but predicted a flood of Asian immigrants after the war and cited the birth of about 500 Japanese children in British Columbia during the previous year as evidence of a growing Japanese population.